sawongam/simplified-web-bms/README.md

 Simplified Web BMS is a basic banking management system built using core HTML, CSS, JavaScript, and PHP.

+Note: This is a simplified version of a BMS, You can get the full-fledged bank management system with more features built using Bootstrap from [Bank-Management-System-in-Web](https://github.com/sawongam/Bank-Management-System-in-Web).

 ## Features

 - User registration and login